Fehlercode405/Test-el3/local/kubejs/event_groups/BlockEvents/broken.md

 Removes the specified game stage from the player
 ```

-- `void addGameStage(String var0)`
+- `boolean hasGameStage(String var0)`

   Parameters:
   - var0: String

 ```
-Adds the specified game stage to the player
+Checks if the player has the specified game stage
 ```

 - `Object exit(Object var0)`